 Buyer Withdraws Offer

-Offers to purchase that aren’t accepted by the time limit can naturally be withdrawn.
-But provided they haven’t made a deposit, buyers can also withdraw offers before sellers formally accept.
+Offers to purchase that aren’t accepted by the time limit (irrevocable date) can naturally be withdrawn.
 As long as no consideration is given, a contract is not legal until accepted in writing and properly witnessed.
-Buyers are not legally required to keep offers or counter offers open, regardless of the irrevocable period.
 Axess Law’s Greater Toronto Area real estate attorneys can answer your questions about buyer’s right to cancel.

 Seller Changes Mind